-He will introduce us to some of the most high quality ramen recipe in the world.
 RAMEN KAONASHI is currently serving as a Recipe Partner at Ramen Hero.
-He introduce Japanese style ramen recipe from his deeply experienced as ramen chef in the long period.
-If you are interested in his other content, you can check out his Blog and YouTube Channel!
+As an experienced ramen chef, he will introduce us to Japanese ramen trends and even share some of his favorite recipes.
+If you are interested in his other content, check out his Blog and YouTube Channel!

 The recipe I will introduce this time is for Tonkotsu ramen.
 When people think of ramen, Tonkotsu ramen may be the first thing that comes to mind for many.
 The rich and creamy soup of Tonkotsu ramen has a powerful and intense flavor that is rarely found in other dishes.
 How wonderful would it be if we could recreate this at home?
 This recipe may be able to make that happen.
 It contains detailed instructions for preparing the chashu, tare, Tonkotsu (pork bones) soup, noodles, and toppings.
 Here I would like to introduce the recipe for the Tonkotsu soup that I think everyone will find most interesting.